philtebi10/Task-Master-Pro/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.
 Contact

-For any questions or inquiries, please reach out to us at DevOps Shack
+For any questions or inquiries, please reach out

 Happy coding!